premAI-io/state-of-open-source-ai/mlops-engines.md

 LLM inference is quite different from ML inference in the past.
 These models are much larger and require an extraordinary amount of computing power.

 To meet these requirements, there is ongoing development in both the open-source and private sectors to improve the performance of LLMs.
-At the moment, there is no clear winner that can optimize inference for any LLM.

 It's up to the community to test out different services to see which one works best for their use case.

-## Some Thoughts About The Future
+## Thoughts About The Future

 Due to the challenge of running LLMs, enterprises will opt to use an inference server instead of containerizing the model in-house.
 Most companies don't have the expertise to optimize these models, but they still want the performance benefits.
 Inference servers, whether they are open-source or not, will be the path forward.